 At ZaiLab, staff exit the lift on to hangar-style corridors – illuminated by neon LED panels and lined with monitors screening videos and celestial imagery – before entering the futuristic open space environment through doors that glide open soundlessly.

-Oh, and the meeting rooms change colour, which – ZaiLab can say from experience – makes us endlessly happy.
+Oh, and the meeting rooms change colour, which – ZaiLab can say from experience – makes their staff endlessly happy.

 Hot Desking and Flexible Teams